Umarkhed

 Umarkhed is a Municipal council in Yavatmal district of Indian State of Maharashtra.
+Audumber Nagari is the name given to Umarkhed city in Maharashtra, India, before the Mughal invasion.

 Geography

-Umarkhed is located at 19.6°N 77.7°E. It has an average elevation of 416 metres (1364 feet).
+Umarkhed is located at 19.6°N 77.7°E. It has an average elevation of 416meters (1364feet).

-Umarkhed is a municipal town near the Painganga river.
+Umarkhed is a municipal town near the Painganga River.
 It is tehsil place.
-It is situated 110 km from Yavatmal and 72 km from Nanded.
+It is situated 110km from Yavatmal and 72 km from Nanded.
 Umarkhed falls in Yavatmal district.
 It is surrounded by mountains and Ghats from three sides and a plane surface on one of its sides.
 During the monsoon, one can experience real treasure of nature.Ambona lake a tourist destination, is situated near the small town Churmura which is 3.6 km from Umarkhed city.
 The lake provides a beautiful boating site and a place to see sunsets and sunrises.
 Sahasrakund Waterfall in Painganga River near Jewali village is 50 km away from Umarkhed.
 Visitors come here in August, September, and October.

 The town experiences both hotter summers and colder winters.
 The temperature rises up to 45 degrees Celsius in the summer, while in the winter it experiences temperatures of 8 to 12 degrees Celsius.

 Painganga Wildlife Sanctuary is located in Umarkhed Tehsil of Yavatmal district of the Indian state Maharashtra.
-It derives its name from the river Painganga or Penganaga River which borders the sanctuary on its three sides.
-It encompasses a sprawling area of about 325 square kilometres and hosts a vast variety of flora and fauna.
+It derives its name from the river Painganga or Painganga River which borders the sanctuary on its three sides.
+It encompasses a sprawling area of about 325 square kilometers and hosts a vast variety of flora and fauna.
 The sanctuary has been divided in the central region by a wide valley which forms the border of Nanded and Yavatmal districts.
 The flora of the Painganga Wildlife Sanctuary features an exquisite combination of southern mixed deciduous forests and dry teak forests.
 The numerous species of fauna sheltered here include Fox, Leopard, Jackal, Hare, Four Horned Antelope, Porcupine, Sambar, Nilgai, Black Buck, Chinkara and many others.
 It is also a paradise for bird watchers to view Vulture, Bulbuls, Doves, Kingfishers, Cuckoos, Kites, and other birds.
 The best time to visit Painganga Wildlife Sanctuary is from the months of January to June.
 Jungle safari is an enjoyable experience in Painganga Wildlife Sanctuary.